davidauinger/qbfsort/README.md

 ## basic

-This metric sorts the QBF in the canonical order of the literals.
-That means, negative literals come first, where -1 is the highest negative literal, then comes 1 and the other positive literals in canonical order.
+This metric sorts the QBF in the lexicographic order of the literals.
+That means, negative literals come first, where -1 is the highest negative literal, then comes 1 and the other positive literals in lexicographic order.
 This metric does not take into consideration the occurrences of variables in the formula, but is mainly intended for testing purposes and to provide a defined (unique) order of the formula.

 For example in the clause `1 5 -3 0` the literals will be sorted to `-3 1 5 0`.
 Clauses are sorted according to their first literal first, then their second literal (if the first literal is equal) and so on.
 The literals in the clauses are compared in the order they appear in the clause, such that the clause `6 1 3 0` is less than the clause `7 -1 8 0`, even though the second clause has a literal less than any literal in the first clause.
 Be aware that if both literals and clauses are sorted, the sorting of literals comes first, which might affect the order of the clauses.
-Quantifier blocks are sorted by sorting the variables in their canonical order.
+Quantifier blocks are sorted by sorting the variables in their lexicographic order.
 A quantifier block `e 3 7 1 4 0` is sorted to `e 1 3 4 7 0`.

+## random

+This metric sorts the QBF in a random order.
+The order is determined by a pseudorandom number generator with a predefined seed.
+This makes the order reproducible over repeated runs.

 ## frequency